ptuls/randomize-evolve/README.md

 `configs/bloom_alternatives.yaml` demonstrates how to reference the evaluator from an OpenEvolve problem definition.
 Tweak the numeric knobs to match your hardware and desired workload difficulty.
+The configuration model is built with Pydantic, so declare `pydantic` in your environment if you vend the evaluator as a standalone package.